alialib/alia/docs/the-basics/introduction.rst

 developed as **functions that operate on application state and declare the presence of objects in the presentation of the application**.
-In this case, our application presents a web UI, so our function declares what widgets are in that UI, but in other cases, we might declare the objects in a game world or a physics simulation.
+In this case, our application presents a web UI, so our function declares what widgets are in that UI, but in other cases, we might declare the objects in a rendering scene or a physics simulation.

 These functions are designed to be reinvoked as the state changes.
 Each time